dfelinto/blender-manual/manual/modeling/geometry_nodes/curve/set_handle_type.rst

    Whether to update left and/or right handles.

    :Left:
-      Update the left handles
+      Update the left handles.
    :Right:
-      Update the right handles
+      Update the right handles.

 Handle type
    The handle type to switch to.